List of compositions by Johann Sebastian Bach: NBArev

 Some years after the completion of the NBA in 2007 its publisher Bärenreiter joined with the Bach Archive again to publish revised editions of some of Bach's scores.
 These revised editions, aligning with the NBA editions (format, layout), but outside that group of publications, were published under the name Johann Sebastian Bach: New Edition of the Complete Works – Revised Edition (Johann Sebastian Bach: Neue Ausgabe sämtlicher Werke – Revidierte Edition), in short: New Bach Edition – Revised (Neue Bach-Ausgabe – Revidierte Edition), abbreviated as NBArev.
 Where the original NBA editions were exclusively in German, the volumes of the Revised series have their introductions both in German and English.
 Its first volume, NBArev 1, was a new edition of the Mass in B minor, appearing in 2010.

 BC

 The Bach Compendium (BC), a catalogue covering Bach's vocal works was published in 1985.
-Occasionally works that have no BWV number can be identified by their BC number, e.g. BC C 8 for "Der Gerechte kömmt um" an arrangement attributed to Bach on stylistic grounds, however unmentioned in the BWV.
+Occasionally works that have no BWV number can be identified by their BC number, e.g. BC C 8 for "Der Gerechte kömmt um" an arrangement attributed to Bach on stylistic grounds, but unmentioned in the BWV.